open-data/oc_search/README.md

    For example `python -m venv venv`.
 4. Activate the new virtual environment.

-   For example `source venv/bin/activate` on Linux, or `venv\Scripts\activate` for Windows
+   For example `source venv/bin/activate` on Linux, or `venv\Scripts\activate` on Windows
-5. Install the prerequisites from the requirements.txt file for the SolrClient project. and install the project itself.
+5. Install **SolrClient** client.
+Change into the SolrClient project directory and install the prerequisites from the `requirements.txt` file and then install the client project itself.

    `pip install -r requirements.txt`

    `python setup.py develop`
-6. Install the prerequisites from the requirements.txt file for the OCS project
+6. Install the prerequisites from the requirements.txt file for the OCSS project

    `pip install -r requirements.txt`
-7. Edit the settings.py file with the appropriate database settings and create the database tables
+7. Create a `settings.py` file in the oc_search folder.
+Use the provided settings-samp Edit the settings.py file with the appropriate database settings and create the database tables

    `python manage.py makemigrations search`<br>
    `python manage.py sqlmigrate search 0001`<br>
-   `python manage,py migrate`
+   `python manage.py migrate`

+8. Create an admin user for Django.

+    `python manage.py createsuperuser`

+9. Test your installation by running Django.

+    `python manage.py runserver`

 ### Django Plugins